 There is still limited data available regarding genetic health issues in the Japanese breeds.
 As with all dogs, the Nihon Ken have been diagnosed with hereditary and non-hereditary health issues.
 As guardians of the breeds, their health is paramount, so tracking and removing the hereditary issues is an important focus.
 Some conditions that have been seen in the Nihon Ken are panosteitis, other joint related issues, hip dysplasia, possible IMPA, sebacious adenitis, VKH, split or abnormal heats, allergies, epilepsy, entropion, luxating patella, male infertility, pyometra, hypodontia, and cryptorchidism to name a few.
 Each breed seems to have it's own batch of health issues that affect it, so in the future we will sort out a list of what we are trying to track and focus on in each breed.

-Due to issues with incorrect data entry due to user error or incorrect translation of pedigrees, at the moment all entries are being made by the administrators of this database.
+Due to issues with incorrect data entry due to user error or incorrect translation of pedigrees, at the moment all entries are being checked by the administrators of this database.
 If you have any questions regarding this or other issues (such as incorrect data being entered to the site), feel free to contact us via the contact tab at the top of the site.
 Many of the pedigrees will be entered in Japanese, some in English, and some bilingual.
 The best way to search for individual dogs will be by using registration numbers.
 If you are looking for a user generated (and more user oriented) pedigree database for a simple google search should bring up databases for the Akita, Shiba, Hokkaido, and Shikoku.

 If you would like specific pedigrees entered into the database, would like to make corrections to listed data, or need to get ahold of the administrator of the site, the administrator of this site, Shigeru Kato, can be reached at firstname.lastname@example.org